-Karnataka crisis: 21 Congress ministers have resigned voluntarily, says Siddaramaiah
+Karnataka crisis: Congress ministers resign from Cabinet to pave way for reshuffle

 “My department got only Rs 15 crore budget this year and it has just now been released,” Khan told PTI.
 “Of this amount, Rs 13 crore will be paid to clear old bills.
 How can I carry out various projects across Karnataka with the remaining Rs two crore?”

-11.34 am: Suresh says the Janata Dal (Secular)-Congress government in the state was stable, reported The Indian Express.
-“BJP people are playing dirty politics,” he said.
+11.34 am: Suresh says the Janata Dal (Secular)-Congress government in the state is stable, reported The Indian Express.
+“BJP people are playing dirty politics,” he says.
 “They do not want a democratic setup and are up to horse trading.”

 11.30 am: Congress MP DK Suresh says all Congress ministers in Karnataka will resign from the Cabinet, according to ANI.
 “BJP national leaders are behind this,” he says.
 “BJP people don’t want this government or any opposition party to rule in the state or in the country.
 They are destroying the democracy.”